Balbone/Programming-Assignment-Getting-and-Cleaning-Data/README.md

 dataQ2 is created from data, selecting only this columns: subject, code and mean and std for each measurement.

 3) Use descriptive activity names to name the activities in the data set.
+Column code was replaced by corresponding activity taken from the second column of variable activities.

+4) Appropriately label the data set with descriptive variable names.
+- code renamed in activities
+- Acc replaced by Accelerometer
+- Gyro replaced by Gyroscope
+- BodyBody replaced by Magnitude
+- All words starting with t have been replaced with Time
+- All words starting with f have been replaced with Frequency
+- tbody replaced by TimeBody
+- angle replaced by Angle
+- gravity replaced by Gravity

+5) From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
+FinalData is created from dataQ2.
+First of all, dataQ2 was grouped by subject and activity, then we take the means of each variable for each activity and each subject.
+Finally, FinalData was exported as FinalData.txt